Executive Team

 Hide info

-Previously, Dr. Csimma was the Chair of the Board of Directors of Caraway Therapeutics (acquired by Merck), Executive Chair of the Board of Directors of Forendo Pharma (acquired by Organon) and Exonics Therapeutics (acquired by Vertex), a Board Director of Juniper Pharma, (acquired by Catalent), Vtesse (acquired by Sucampo), Aceragen Inc (formerly Idera Pharma), Palisade Bio (formerly Seneca/Neuralstem), T1DX (non-profit Type 1 Diabetes) and Cydan, where she was also the founding CEO and President.
+Cristina Csimma is a biopharmaceutical leader, board director and CEO with decades of experience in global drug development, new company formation and value creation in biotechnology, large pharma and venture capital.
+Dr. Csimma is a Board Director of Gesynta Pharma and serves on the Board of Managers of the New York Blood Center (NYBC) Ventures and the Harvard MRCT Center External Advisory Board.
+Previously, Dr. Csimma was a Board Director of Syncona Ltd (a FTSE 250 company), Chair of the Board of Directors of Caraway Therapeutics (acquired by Merck), Executive Chair of the Board of Directors of Forendo Pharma (acquired by Organon), Exonics Therapeutics (acquired by Vertex) and Sardona Therapeutics, a Board Director of Juniper Pharma, (acquired by Catalent), Vtesse (acquired by Sucampo), Aceragen Inc (formerly Idera Pharma), Palisade Bio (formerly Seneca/Neuralstem), T1DX (non-profit Type 1 Diabetes) and Cydan, where she was also the founding CEO and President.
 She has served on multiple NIH, academic and other non-profit advisory committees.
 Earlier in her career, Dr. Csimma was a principal with Clarus Ventures LLC (now Blackstone), VP of Drug Development at Virdante Pharma (platform acquired by Momenta/J&J) and held multiple roles in Clinical Development and Translational Research at Pfizer (formerly Wyeth/Genetics Institute), and Dana-Farber Cancer Institute.
+Dr. Csimma holds a Bachelor of Science and a Doctor of Pharmacy from Massachusetts College of Pharmacy, and a Master of Health Professions from Northeastern University.

 Filipe Pereira, PhD